doughgle/cryptocracy/README.md

 > Democratise cryptographic access control to your data stored in an untrusted cloud.

 This project is a reference design for using Attribute-Based Encryption (ABE) for the purpose of secure one-to-many file-sharing in an untrusted public cloud.
-For now, it depends on infrastructure hosted on Amazon Web Services (AWS) (you'll need an AWS account).
+For now, it depends on infrastructure hosted on Amazon Web Services (AWS) - for that, you'll need an AWS account.
+In future, it will support other public clouds.
+It will enable you to distribute keys and decryption stages across multiple clouds.
 It leverages the popular Charm Crypto Python Framework for the Extended Proxy-Assisted Attribute-Based Encryption implementation.
 It demonstrates practical considerations and offers a starting point so that you can evaluate ABE technology for your application.